johnturbo82/team_health/README.md

 To deploy the application using Docker, follow these steps:

-1. Copy `config.yaml.example` to `config.yaml` and set your own credetials.
+1. Copy `config.yaml.example` to `config.yaml` and set your own credentials.
 2. `docker compose up -d` to build container and start the application.
 3. **Access the application**:
    Open your web browser and go to `http://localhost:8000` to access the application.